Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: System Model and Problem Formulation

 \subsection{Sensing Model}

 The signals transmitted by the BSs are reflected by the target and subsequently captured by the TMTs.
-At a given time instance $t$, the signal received by the $n$-th TMT, $n \in \left\{1,\cdots,N\right\}$, can be mathematically expressed as \footnote{

-In addition to the LoS path from the BSs to the target and subsequently to the TMTs, interfering paths may also exist and significantly degrade localization performance.
-In practice, interference at the TMTs can be categorized into two types: (i) the direct path from BSs and (ii) NLoS paths from surrounding clutters, including CUs.
-Since the direct path is generally stable over time, it can be reliably estimated and subsequently removed prior to localization \cite{behdadMultiStaticTargetDetection2024}.
-As for the NLoS interference, various identification and mitigation techniques are available \cite{guvencSurveyTOABasedWireless2009}, including machine learning (ML)-based methods \cite{huangMachineLearningEnabledLOS2020}, which rely on the strong classification capability of ML models to detect and suppress such interference prior to localization.
-Therefore, in this work, we assume that interference at the TMTs can be effectively mitigated prior to localization and focus on LoS sensing, as is commonly adopted in existing networked ISAC studies \cite{chenFastFractionalProgramming2024, babuPrecodingMultiCellISAC2024, wangConstrainedUtilityMaximization2021, huangCoordinatedPowerControl2022}. }
+At a given time instance $t$, the signal received by the $n$-th TMT, $n \in \left\{1,\cdots,N\right\}$, can be mathematically expressed as\footnote{ In addition to the desired reflection path from the BSs to the target and subsequently to the TMTs, interfering signals may significantly degrade localization performance.
+In practice, interference at the TMTs can be classified into two categories: (i) the direct path from the BSs and (ii) scattered paths from surrounding clutter, including CUs.
+Since the direct path is generally stable over time, it can be reliably estimated and cancelled prior to localization~\cite{behdadMultiStaticTargetDetection2024}.
+Regarding clutter-induced interference, various identification and mitigation techniques are available, including machine learning (ML)-based approaches~\cite{huangMachineLearningEnabledLOS2020}, which leverage the robust classification capabilities of ML models to detect and suppress such signals.
+Consequently, consistent with existing networked ISAC studies~\cite{chenFastFractionalProgramming2024, babuPrecodingMultiCellISAC2024, wangConstrainedUtilityMaximization2021, huangCoordinatedPowerControl2022}, we assume that interference is effectively mitigated and focus exclusively on the desired sensing path. }

 where $\tau_{m, n} \in \mathbb{R}$ represents the propagation delay of the ISAC signal from the $m$-th BS to the $n$-th TMT, $\varepsilon_{m, n} \in \mathbb{C}$ refers to the channel coefficient incorporating both the large-scale channel fading coefficient and the radar cross section (RCS), and $\theta_m$ represents the AoD from the $m$-th BS to the target.
 Additionally, $\mu_n(t)$ and $n_n(t)$ represent the useful signal for localization and the CSCG noise, respectively.